MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 :::image type="content" source="media/reference-native-auth-api/sign-in-email-otp.png" alt-text="Diagram of native auth sign in with email with OTP.":::

 After the app verifies the user's email with OTP, it receives security tokens.
 If the delivery of the OTP code delays or is never delivered to the user's email, the user can request to be sent another OTP code.
-Microsoft Entra ID re-sends another OTP code if the previous one hasn't been verified.
-When Microsoft Entra ID re-sends an OTP code, it invalidates the previously sent code.
+Microsoft Entra ID resends another OTP code if the previous one hasn't been verified.
+When Microsoft Entra ID resends an OTP code, it invalidates the previously sent code.

 ### Step 1: Request to start the sign-in flow